 Why does Cannabis Droop?

-- Reduce the photosynthesis in the plant.
+- Reducing the rate of photosynthesis in the plant.
 This slows the rate of growth and development of the plant.

-- Stagnation of the nutrient, causing nutritional deficiency.
+- Stagnation of nutrient delivery, causing nutritional deficiency.

-- Breathe faster.
-Causing the plant to invest precious energy in breathing, instead of growing.
+- The plant is forced to breathe faster; causing the plant to invest precious energy in breathing, instead of growing.

 Now, if you are thinking; ‘Hmm…I need to water my plant’, then think again, as that is not necessarily the right solution.

 Did you know that providing too much water to your plant can also cause your plant to die?
 Too much water prevents your plant from taking in oxygen.
 The roots themselves are negatively affected by the moisture.
 They soften over time and eventually die.
-Furthermore, your plant will lose its vitality and become vulnerable to pests and unwanted insects.
+Furthermore, your plant will lose its vitality and become vulnerable to pests.

 Related Article: How to Grow Rainbow Colorful Weed